Ruta graveolens: Other

 Rue is also grown as an ornamental plant, both as a low hedge and so the leaves can be used in nosegays.

 Most cats dislike the smell of it, and it can, therefore, be used as a deterrent to them (see also Plectranthus caninus).

 Caterpillars of some subspecies of the butterfly Papilio machaon feed on rue, as well as other plants.
 The caterpillars of Papilio xuthus also feed readily on it.

+It finds many household uses around the world as well.
+It is traditionally used in Central Asia as an insect repellent and room deodorizer.
+In premodern East Asia, bookmarks were made from rue in order to drive away bookworms and insects.

+Purported use against evil

+In Brazil, the Ruta plant, known locally as arruda, is believed to possess protective qualities against malevolent forces, particularly the evil eye.
+The same tradition exists among Sephardic Jews, who will often place it near vulnerable individuals, such as newborns, children, and mothers, to ward off evil.

+Among Sephardic Jews, beyond its symbolic significance, ruda is valued for its medicinal properties.
+When combined with sugar, it is traditionally used to soothe eye discomfort and alleviate the symptoms of a mild cold.
+Additionally, inhaling ruda is thought to mitigate the effects of shock.
+Ruda's significance in Sephardic Jewish culture also extends to religious practices.
+During Yom Kippur, a Jewish holiday marked by fasting, Sephardic synagogues often pass ruda among congregants to revitalise them.

+Beyond the Sephardic tradition, Hasidic Judaism also recognized the protective qualities of ruda.
 Hasidic Jews also were taught that rue should be placed into amulets to protect them from epidemics and plagues.
 Other Hasidim rely on the works of a famous Baghdadi Kabbalist Yaakov Chaim Sofer who makes mention of the plant "ruda" (רודה) as an effective device against both black magic and the evil eye.

-It finds many household uses around the world as well.
-It is traditionally used in Central Asia as an insect repellent and room deodorizer.

 Toxicity

 Rue is generally safe if consumed in small amounts as an herb to flavor food.
 Rue extracts are mutagenic and hepatotoxic.
 Large doses can cause violent gastric pain, vomiting, liver damage, and death.
 This is due to a variety of toxic compounds in the plant's sap.
 It is recommended to only use small amounts in food, and to not consume it excessively.
 It should be strictly avoided by pregnant women, as it can be an abortifacient and teratogen.

 Exposure to common rue, or herbal preparations derived from it, can cause severe phytophotodermatitis, which results in burn-like blisters on the skin.
+The mechanism of action is currently unknown.